Frankasaurus/frankasaurus.github.io/content/Dungeons & Dragons 5e/Campaigns/Current/StracciaD&D 2/Characters/Vimak Vaimei-Laga.md

 Vimak is a loud and outspoken personality, often teaming up with [[Roderick]] when interrogating or questioning someone or something.
 He's not afraid to get his hands dirty, and involves himself with as much of the party's hard work as he can.
 # Biography
 ## Before the campaign
-Vimak "Lonehunter" Vaimei-Laga is a goliath from the [[Devostina Alps]].
+Vimak "Lonehunter" Vaimei-Laga is a goliath from the Devostina Alps in Southern [[Nizakun]].
 He is the firstborn son of his father [[Kuori "Bearkiller"]] Vaimei-Laga and his mother [[Lo-Kag "Wordpainter"]] Vaimei-Laga.
 Both his mother and father were known as skilled warriors and respected members of their clan, the [[Gathakeaku Clan]].

 When Vimak was 3 years old, he got a brother named [[Aukan "Keepeye"]] Vaimei-Laga.
 Aukan and Vimak grew up together and seemed to have a strong bond, but over the years, this bond soured as the brothers didn't want to be outdone by each other.
 Who was the better hunter?
 Who was the superior warrior?
 And so on.
 All of this was to gain the respect of their parents, and both had aspirations of becoming the leader of their clan.
 As they grew older, it became clearer that Aukan "seemed to be the better of the two," and Vimak gradually became more jealous of his brother's talent.